hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/changelog/7_4_0/upgrade.md

 ## Derby JARs removed from HAPI-FHIR
 As of Derby 17, in order to support JDK17, the jars must be built from source, as the default package supports JDK21.
-Due to high severity vulnerabilities in older versions, and a lack of appetite to host a forked packaged version of Derby, the Derby JARs have been removed from the HAPI-FHIR distribution.
+Due to a [high severity vulnerability](https://github.com/hapifhir/hapi-fhir/issues/5471) in older versions, and a lack of appetite to host a forked packaged version of Derby, the Derby JARs have been removed from the HAPI-FHIR distribution.
 For those who wish to continue to use Derby, you may still do so, but the following jars must be manually added to your classpath: